 Author pages

 WordPress will create author pages for each user.
 The URL for this page contains the username.
 Using this will require randomly trying url’s with usernames though, this will result in a lot of 404 errors which in itself can be detected and blocked.
-One very easy way to enumerate authors is to user the author-id pages. (yoursite.com)/?author=(ID).
+One very easy way to enumerate authors is to use the author-id pages. (yoursite.com)/?author=(ID).
 This will redirect the visitor to the corresponding author name.
 Really Simple SSL will block requests to the Author-ID url when disable user enumeration is enabled.